ufarooq/IPFSLite/README.md

 * Storing data on IOTA Tangle is sometimes very time expensive and in general IOTA is not yet fully decentralized (Hope for a better version and better access to IOTA gateways)
-* Sometimes connection are not valid, thought they appear to be online, they are actually offline (Hope for a better IPFS core API, maybe IPFS eventbus seems to be a solution)
+* Sometimes connection are not valid, thought they appear to be online, they are actually offline (Hope for a better IPFS core API, maybe IPFS an event-bus seems to be a solution)
 * In the current implementation when an **IPFS Lite** node sends data to another **IPFS Lite** node, the download is triggered automatically.
 Even when the user is connected over a mobile connection.
 That might not be wished, can be somehow expensive for the receiving node.